fbpx

 Sharing is caring!

-Are you dreaming of whitewashed villas, unforgettable sunsets, and delicious island cuisine that can only be found on a trip to Santorini?
+Are you dreaming of whitewashed villas, unforgettable sunsets, and delicious food that can only be found on a trip to Santorini island?
+We got the best tips for Santorini for your first trip!

-It’s no wonder this Greek Island it’s so popular with visitors!
-I remember how it took our breath away when we went.
+It’s no wonder this popular island is a favorite among travelers!
+I remember how it took our breath away when we visited.

 Santorini is one of the Cyclades Islands in the Aegean Sea.
-Thanks to its unique architecture and instagrammable good looks, Santorini has become a summer vacation hotspot.
+Santorini has become a summer vacation hotspot thanks to its unique architecture and Instagrammable good looks.

-It’s an idyllic and beautiful island, for sure.
-But the crowds mean that planning a trip to Santorini requires a little forward-thinking.
+It’s an idyllic and beautiful small island, for sure.
+But the crowds mean planning a trip to Santorini requires a little forward-thinking.

-That’s why you need to clue up on all the top travel tips for Santorini, Greece.
+That’s why you need to know all the top travel tips for Santorini, Greece.

-Read on to learn how to plan a trip to Santorini so you have a magical and unforgettable vacation!
+Read on to learn how to plan a Santorini itinerary, so you have a magical and unforgettable vacation!

-Super Travel Tips for Santorini Greece You Need To Know
+Travel Tips for Santorini You Need To Know

 Planning Your Santorini Visit

-Any Santorini guide will tell you that the top things to see and do on the island are the beaches, watersports, exploring ancient ruins, and hiking.
+Any Santorini guide will tell you that the top things to see and do on this popular island are the beaches, watersports, exploring ancient ruins, and hiking.

-If you love nature and being active on vacation, you must do the hike from Fira to Oia (or vice versa) along the coast.
-It’s around seven miles long but it’s an easy trek.
+If you love nature and are active on vacation, you must hike from Fira to Oia (or vice versa) along the Caldera’s Edge.
+It’s around seven miles long and offers breathtaking views, making the trek well worth it.

 Don’t miss the gorgeous sunset from Oia in Santorini.

-Despite the crowds, watching the sunset from Oia is non-negotiable as it’s just the most beautiful site.
+Despite the crowds, sunset watching from Oia is a must-do experience, as it’s one of the best ways to see the amazing views of Santorini.
 We sat at one of the cliffside restaurants that Rick Steves recommends and enjoyed fresh mussels while watching the incredible Santorini sunset.

-Taking the Cable Car of Santorini is also a cool thing to do with kids.
+Taking the Cable Car of Santorini is also cool to do with kids.
+The cable car ride provides breathtaking views of the island’s capital, making it a fun experience for both kids and adults.

-Santorini doesn’t have many soft white sand beaches, but they’re still worth visiting.
-Perissa and Kamari are two black volcanic beaches and Perivolos, the Red Beach, and Vlychada are awesome too.
+Santorini has a few soft white sand beaches, but they’re still worth visiting.
+Perissa Beach and Kamari Beach are two black volcanic beaches, while Perivolos Beach, Red Beach, and Vlychada Beach offer stunning coastlines shaped by volcanic activity.

 How Many Days in Santorini?